Best PCS Tips For Military Families

 Know Where Your Valuables Are

 There are household items that are very valuable to you.
 If you will be driving, you might consider bringing these with you in the car vs letting the movers pack them.
 That way, there is less of a chance of something happening to them.
 If you are traveling overseas, this can be more difficult and if something is not replaceable, storing the item stateside while you are overseas can be a good idea.
-Household items can get broken, or worse, stolen and storing the item might be the best way to keep the item safe.
+Household items can get broken, or worse, stolen, and storing the item might be the best way to keep the item safe.

 Plan Your DITY Move

 If you don’t want the military to move you, you can do a DITY or what is now called, a PPM (Personally Procured Move) instead.
 With this type of move, the government will pay you 95% of what it would cost for them to move you.
 You will also receive certain travel allowances.
 Many people move this way to have more control over the move, and if you don’t spend the entire allowance, you can pocket the extra money.
-If you are moving overseas, you won’t be able to move yourself and would need to rely on the military movers to do so.
+If you are moving overseas, you won’t be able to move yourself and must rely on the military movers to do so.

 After You Get There